The man behind the Lake George Ho Jo’s

 Howard Johnson’s, Route 9 and 197, South Glens Falls, NY (Sold by DeSantis in the 1990s.
 Operated as a “Diner” for a while before being demolished.
 The site is now occupied by a gasoline station convenience store.)

 Howard Johnson’s, I-87 Exit 19, Glens Falls, NY (This “Concept 65″ restaurant with the T-shaped floor plan was converted to “7 Steers,” a Western-themed steakhouse run by the DeSantis family, in the late 1990s.
 The building later housed “Play Xtreme Sports” and was vacant for several years.
-The building has been demolished and the new Queensbury Diner will soon open on the site.)
+The building has been demolished and a new DeRaffele diner, the Ambrosia Diner, now occupies the site.)

 Howard Johnson’s, I-87 Exit 9, Clifton Park, NY (Sold, reopened as a Denny’s circa 1987.
 Converted to an IHOP in 2006.)